 Dr. Aminu has a medical degree, a Master’s in International Public Health (Sexual and Reproductive Health) and PhD in Tropical Medicine (Public Health), with specialisation in perinatal epidemiology from the University of Liverpool (through LSTM).

-He has worked for over 16 years in clinical medicine, clinical research, implementation of maternal and newborn health interventions and teaching at postgraduate level.
+He has worked for two decades in clinical medicine, clinical research, implementation of maternal and newborn health interventions and teaching at postgraduate level.
 He led the management of two hospitals and their maternity units for five years, providing care to women and babies before, during and after childbirth in resource-limited settings.

 In his current role as a Senior Clinical Research Associate at the Centre for Maternal and Newborn Health (CMNH) at LSTM, Dr. Aminu undertakes research mainly in quality improvement in maternal and newborn health, and has a special interest in perinatal mortality in low-resource settings.